tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 Registration makes it more difficult for [Bad Actor]s to position themselves in ideal patterns on the network to perform disruptive operations and actions.
 In sensitive situations or situations where the Kademlia-style directed propagation of messages are vulnerable, gossip protocol-based broadcasting of messages can be performed as a less efficient, but safer alternative to ensure that the message will successfully reach the rest of the network.

+The similarity or distance between different node IDs can be calculated by performing the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) between the bits of the two node ID numbers.
+The Hamming distance can be implemented as an Exclusive OR (XOR) between the bits of the numbers and the summation of the resulting true bits.
+CCs and/or CNs that have node IDs with a low Hamming distance are located in similar regions of the Tari communication network.
+This does not mean that their geographic locations are near each other, but rather that their location in the network is similar.
+A thresholding scheme can be applied to the Hamming distance to ensure that only neighboring CNs with similar node IDs are allowed to share and propagate specific information.
+As an example, only routing table information that contains similar node IDs to the requesting CCs or CNs node ID should be shared with them.
+Limiting the sharing of routing table information makes it more difficult to map the entire Tari communication network.

 The recommended method of node ID assignment for each Tari communication network entity type MUST be implemented as follows:

 | Entity Type    | Communication Node Type | Node ID Assignment |